sanemat/hubot-tantanmen/README.md

 # hubot-tantanmen

-A hubot script that does the things
+A hubot script that fixes missing spell '担々麺'(tan-tan-men)

 See [`src/tantanmen.coffee`](src/tantanmen.coffee) for full documentation.